-The amounts you pay for your copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts your plan sponsor pays for your plan premium and the amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+□ Your combined (Part A and B) maximum out-of-pocket amount is \$750.
+This is the most you pay during the plan year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+The amounts you pay for your plan premiums and the amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$4,000, you will not have to pay any out-of-pocket costs for the rest of the plan year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you have paid \$750 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).